Design Pattern Evangelist Blog

 I received feedback on my most recent blog, What Are Cohesion and Coupling?
 The comments mentioned historical references I had missed and questioned some of my content and examples.

 Therefore, I decided to create a new blog entry.
-Plus a new blog ensures that everyone knows about the updates.
+Plus, a new blog ensures that everyone knows about the follow up.

 Coupling and Cohesion History

-Meilir Page-Jones also contributed to the Coupling and Cohesion literature within What Every Programmer Should Know About Object-Oriented Design, but I haven’t found many online references with details.
+Meilir Page-Jones also contributed to the Coupling and Cohesion literature in What Every Programmer Should Know About Object-Oriented Design, but I haven’t found many online references with details.

 Coupling and Cohesion Word Salad

 Coupling is dependency.
-Cohesion is dependency as well, but more aggressively so when all the elements depend upon one another.
+Cohesion is dependency as well, but more aggressively so when all the elements depend upon one another like a team.
 Coupling is an attribute of a bad design.
-Given that cohesion is even more aggressive coupling, one would think that it’s a bad design, but no, cohesion is a good design.
+Given that cohesion is even more aggressive coupling, one would think that it’s an attribute of a bad design, but no, cohesion is an attribute of a good design.

 It’s no wonder developers get confused.